 If you plan to go, you may want to check water quality to be sure the beaches are open and safe.
 Just go to the San Diego County Beach Water Quality website.
-Choose the "central" pulldown and select any of the Mission Bay Beaches to get a report by clicking on the location marker.
+Choose the "central" pulldown, zoom in and click on any of the Mission Bay Beaches to get a report.

 Why You May Want to Avoid Mission Bay

-You'd think a park that covers 4,200 acres would always have plenty of room, but San Diegans love Mission Bay, and it can get busy.
+You'd think a park that covers 4,200 acres would always have plenty of room, but it can get busy.
 Arrive early.
 Bring plenty of food and drinks with you.
-The closest stores are a short drive away, but you might have to abandon your parking spot to get there.
+Otherwise, a quick trip to a nearby store could cause you to lose your parking spot.

-Mission Bay is difficult to navigate by car if you don't know where you're going.
+Mission Bay can be difficult to navigate by car.
 Major streets are more like freeways, with few stop lights or places to pull off to check a map.
 To make matters worse, signs are hard to follow and sometimes small.
 If you don't know where you’re going before setting out and don't take advantage of a GPS or navigation app, you’ll end up lost (or at least frustrated).

 How to Enjoy the Beaches at Mission Bay

 The park has many beach areas.
-The easiest way to find one you'll like is just to drive around until you see one.
-In general, the locations along I-5 get a lot of highway noise.
+The easiest way to find one you'll like is to drive around until you see one you like.
+In general, the locations along Interstate Highway 5 get a lot of highway noise.
 You learn to ignore it after a while, but with quieter parks on the other side of the bay, why not go there instead?
 Ventura Cove and Bahia Point near the Bahia Resort (Gleason Drive off Mission Bay Blvd) are lovely, as is Mariners Point across the street.